 Our compensation committee determines the appropriate value of each component of our executives' compensation after considering each named executive officer's level of responsibility, the individual skills, experience and potential contribution of each executive, and the ability of each executive to impact company-wide performance and create long-term value.
-Since 2019, we have not granted long-term equity incentive restricted stock awards to our named executive officers and we currently do not intend to grant equity awards to our executive officers.
+Since 2019, we generally have not granted long-term equity incentive restricted stock awards to our named executive officers (other than an award to Mr. Gravelle in 2021, who is not a member of Trasimene) and we generally do not intend to grant equity awards to our executive officers.
 Beginning in September 2019, we limited the ISIP to only Ceridian and we transitioned to an externally managed structure.

 Our named executive officers Messrs.
-Massey, Ducommun, Coy, and Cox (until he resigned) and our non-executive Chairman Mr. Foley, as members and equity holders of the Manager, have an interest in the Management Fees and the MIP payments paid to the Manager.
-As a part of our externalized management, we established the MIP with respect to Cannae's investments (other than Ceridian, which is covered by the ISIP).
+Massey, Ducommun and Coy, and our non-executive Chairman Mr. Foley, as members and equity holders of the Manager, have an interest in the Management Fees and the MIP payments paid to the Manager.
+As a part of our externalized management, we established the MIP with respect to Cannae's businesses (other than Ceridian, which is covered by the ISIP).
 The MIP provides for carried interest payments to our Manager which include a hurdle rate (threshold) and a high-water mark.
 See sections titled "Executive Compensation Paid by Our Manager" and "Manager Incentive Program."

-ALLOCATION OF TOTAL COMPENSATION FOR 2020
+ALLOCATION OF TOTAL COMPENSATION FOR 2021

-The following table shows the average allocation of 2020 Total Compensation reported in the Summary Compensation Table paid by Cannae among the components of our compensation programs:
+Mr. Massey received \$1 as compensation from Cannae in 2022 and does not participate in the ISIP.
+Mr. Coy receives an annual base salary of \$350,000 from Cannae and does not participate in the ISIP.
+The following table shows the average allocation of 2021 Total Compensation reported in the Summary Compensation Table paid by Cannae among the components of our compensation programs for Messrs.
+Ducommun and Gravelle: